mathyousee/power-platform-snippets/dataverse-api-101/dataverse-api-101.md

 ### List Tables
 Firstly, make a `GET` request (the drop down near the URL in Postman) to the following URL: `https://org9442ae7b.crm.dynamics.com/api/data/v9.0` (obviously replacing `org9442ae7b` with your org name).

-If successful, you will receive back a list of tables in your Dataverse instance, in Javascript Object Notation (JSON) format.
+If successful, you will receive back a list of tables in your Dataverse instance, in JavaScript Object Notation (JSON) format.
 It will look like this (this is truncated, but you get the point):
 ```
 {
     "@odata.context": "https://org9442ae7b.crm.dynamics.com/api/data/v9.0/$metadata",